wirechunk/handlebars-helpers/README.md

 ### withAfter

 Use the items in the array _after_ the specified index as context inside a block.
-Opposite of [withBefore](#withBefore).

 **Params**